 This museum display, a rune stone lit and animated with the story it contains, is an amazing digital production produced by a team from Denmark.
 In the presentation that I’m getting together, I argue for more of this kind of work to be done by archaeologists, but it’s pretty amazing when a well-funded team of artists and technicians get together to produce a piece of digital art that is informed by history.
 The digital chisel working its way across the stone was so much fun, and having the text spill out across the floor to make an interactive (though limited) interface was nothing short of inspired.
 I have to admit, part of me wishes that I could contribute my own little shadow puppets to the show.

 Follow me on TwitterMy Tweets

-- academia anthropology Archaeology architecture Art artifacts azarchaeofilms berkeley blogarch blog carnival blogging burials california Catalhoyuk comics community conferences contemporary archaeology cultural heritage dhiban digital archaeology digital media dissertation doha drawing england excavation experimental archaeology facebook feminism field school field work film flickr glass graffiti greece history humor indiana jones iphone istanbul jordan london materiality methodology movies museums neolithic new media orhan pamuk outreach pamuk photography Presidio qatar san francisco second life Sketchup survey tag2011 teaching technology Texas theory travel turkey ucberkeley video virtual reality wac world archaeological congress writing york youtube
+- academia anthropology Archaeology architecture Art artifacts azarchaeofilms berkeley blogarch blog carnival blogging california Catalhoyuk comics community conferences contemporary archaeology cultural heritage dhiban digital archaeology digital media dissertation diy doha drawing england excavation facebook feminism field school field work film flickr glass graffiti greece history humor indiana jones iphone istanbul jordan london materiality methodology movies museums neolithic new media orhan pamuk outreach pamuk photography Presidio publication qatar san francisco second life Sketchup survey tag2011 teaching technology Texas theory travel turkey ucberkeley video virtual reality wac world archaeological congress writing york youtube

 Photos from Flickr